fidraC/blog/_posts/2023-07-28-breaking-silverblue.md

 error: Loading sysroot: exit status: 1
 ```

-I'm probably in the wrong but shouldn't the 2 partitions allow rollback when one of them is corrupted?
+~~I'm probably in the wrong but shouldn't the 2 branches allow rollback when one of them is corrupted?~~

+It's not 2 branches.
+It's two branches.
+I'm an idiot.

 ## My solution